ChrstianH/Project_TokTok/README.md

 **Network:** Follow other users to see their posts in your feed and see who you follow and who follows you.

 **Mobile-First:** TokTok is optimized for use on mobile devices and offers a seamless experience on smartphones.

+## Vision

+Although TokTok is already a fully functional social media platform, we would have liked to implement a few more ideas. <br>
+Potential enhancements would be:

+- **Replying to comments:** Allows users to reply directly to comments and thus structure discussions.
+- **Messaging feature:** Allows users to send private messages to other users.

 ## Technologies